 I love being a mother.
 Truth be told it is the only thing I ever wanted to be when I grew up.
-Surrounded by girls who wanted to be doctors, lawyers, engineers, etc., I looked forward to motherhood with eager anticipation.
+Growing up around girls who wanted to be doctors, lawyers, engineers, etc., I looked forward to motherhood with eager anticipation.
 This is a curious thing given that my own mother and I had a cold and difficult relationship at best.
 I suppose I wanted to be that which I so longed for - nurturing, unconditional love and acceptance, guidance, and someone to always be on my side.

 Taylor and Gavin are my only biological children.
 I have been blessed by many others who have called me Mom.
 Friends of my boys whose mothers were unavailable to be truly present.
 These kiddos often burst through the front door with a loud, “hi Mom” followed by an enthusiastic hug.
-I am still friends with many of those kids even though their friendships with my boys has faded as friendships do.
+I am still friends with many of those kids even though their friendships with my boys have faded as friendships do.
 One of these friends called me recently with a family crisis.
 My mama heart swelled knowing that after years of not seeing her, she knew she could come to me.

 In December 2013, I was blessed a third time with a son.
 This son was 18 on the verge of 19 and had been my step-son.
 Through a series of events that are his story to tell one day if he so chooses, Damon came back into my life for good.
 Six foot four inches tall, blond, blue eyed and gorgeous, he sticks out of our short dark haired brown eyed family like the most beautiful not at all sore thumb ever.
 I love when I introduce my sons and people look and the three of them and then at me and I can hear the questions in their head.
 I just look at them and say, “Yup my three sons.
 I am so blessed.”
 It’s not really anyone’s business the details of it all.
 I am the mother of 3 beautiful, smart, kind, generous, talented sons, and I am a lucky mama three times over.